mcclure/emily/doc/tutorial.md

     twice = ^number (number * 2)

-And we could have not bothered with the variable at all:
+And we could use this function without creating a variable at all:

     println ( ( ^number (number * 2) ) 4 )